The Ultimate New Zealand Road Trip Planner!

 - Apartments – self-contained accommodation with private rooms and kitchen facilities

-- Backpacker hostels – dorms and a selection of private rooms with all the essential communal facilities
+- Backpacker hostels – cheap dorms and a selection of private rooms with all the essential communal facilities

 - Motels & budget hotels – private or self-contained rooms at affordable prices

 - Campervans – use your vehicle as accommodation

 - Campsites – camp in a tent or vehicle for free or up to NZ$15 per night in a public campsite

 - Holiday parks – a huge range of budget accommodations for camping to self-contained motel units